-Jessica Morden is the Labour Candidate for Newport East.
+Jessica Morden is the Labour MP for Newport East.
 She was first elected in the 2005 General Election - the first female MP in Gwent.
-In 2017 she was re-elected for a fourth term with an increased majority of 8,003.
+In 2019 she was re-elected for a fifth term.

 Jessica and her partner Sion live in Maindee.
 They have two children, Mali and Ifan, who both attend local schools.